BhargaviGudi/ai-helpers/plugins/testing/commands/create-testcases.md

    This context will be used to generate accurate, repository-specific test cases.

+   **IMPORTANT**: Do NOT ask for user confirmation after gathering context.
+Proceed directly to Step 4 (Generate Comprehensive Test Cases) using the gathered context.

 4. **Generate Comprehensive Test Cases**:

    **IMPORTANT**: Use the context gathered in Step 3 to create relevant, repository-specific test cases.